A Health-Tech Investment Opportunity

 The concept of The Pathology Network (TPN) was conceived by Dr Joshua Kibera, a pathologist who witnessed first-hand how broken diagnostic systems cost lives.

-The defining moment was born from the tragedy of Martha: a patient who experienced a lost biopsy, a delayed diagnosis, leading to a preventable death.
+The defining moment was born from the tragedy of Martha: a patient who experienced a delayed diagnosis, leading to a preventable death.

 What began as a mission to ensure such delays never happen again has evolved into a scalable infrastructure model that connects clinicians, laboratories, and patients across entire health systems.